XpiritBV/ContainerWorkshop-Docs/Lab11-BlueGreen.md

 ```

 ## <a name='deploy-contour'></a>Deploying the Contour ingress controller
 An ingress controller manages traffic into and out of the cluster.
-You can use it to get network connectivity between Pods and software outside of the cluster.
+You can use it to get network connectivity between pods and software outside of the cluster.

 Kubernetes does not have a built-in [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) controller.
 We first need to deploy one.
 For this lab, we chose [Contour](https://github.com/heptio/contour).
 Other popular [options](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) are Nginx and Traefik.